dstanesc/FluidPatterns/apps/assembly-authoring-tracked/README.md

 # Search Langauge

-Search is possible when sessions are active (interactive search) and also long after their completion (analytics, forensics, etc. - assembly / componenet versioning is for sure the next important ingidient but out of scope for the current investigation).
+Search is possible when sessions are active (interactive search) and also long after their completion (analytics, forensics, etc. - assembly / component versioning is for sure the next important ingredient but out of scope for the current investigation).
 For simplicity and expressiveness our demo offers however a mini search language allowing:

 __Range filters__ for  `x, y, width, height`, eg.: